 Dr Kathy Cornack

-Qualifications include: Kathy Cornack BVSc (hons), MANZCVS (Veterinary Behaviour), M.Agr.
+Dr Cornack's professional qualifications include: BVSc (hons), MANZCVS (Veterinary Behaviour), M.Agr.
 Sc (Animal Nutrition), Cert.
 Vet. acupuncture (IVAS)

 Her knowledge and experience encompasses all aspects of natural, complementary and Integrative Veterinary Medicine, including natural nutrition, acupuncture, herbal medicine, and physical therapy.
 She is also highly qualified in the area of animal behaviour and assisting with any and all problems people may experience relating to their animals behaviour, or the relationships between people and animals.

 On a personal note, she enjoys being outside in nature as much as possible, and especially camping and gardening.
 She is a passionate about the environment and sustainable living.
 Cooking and healthy food are a passion, so whenever possible if she's not outside you'll find her in the kitchen.
-Her family, music, and figure skating complete the picture.
-She lives in Newcastle with her partner, daughter, cat and chickens.
+Her family, music, dancing, sewing and figure skating complete the picture.
+She lives in Newcastle with her partner, and their cat.

 Dr Linda Tabley